 How I decided on these 3 tips

-A couple of months ago, I started a program called “Start Smart” to allow Members to receive advice specific to their fitness challenges.
+A couple of months ago, I started a limited time program called “Start Smart” to allow Members to receive advice specific to their fitness challenges.
 The program starts with the Member answering a questionnaire with 20 questions, covering topics like exercise, diet, sleep habits, daily schedules, and stress management.
 Based on these responses, I then create a response for people with my recommendations on how they can most effectively address their challenges.

 I know what you might be thinking.
 “Dean (that’s me) – you’re a yoga guy.
 Just give people the yoga workouts they need.
 Why would they need anything else?”
 You might wonder why I included so many questions in the questionnaire.
 For instance, why would I need to know about your stress management?
 And we all know that we should be getting more sleep, but it’s not that important, right?